AirshipCMS/Docs/datafields/related-aerostats.md

+The `related_items` field is useful for creating relationships between pages and collections, or collections and collections.

 When rendering `{{{help}}}`, related items appears in a list of `related_items` instead of in `{{fields}}`.
 The `related aerostats` field requires the `{{#each}}` helper, since it is an array of items.
 When the `{{#each}}` propeller is used, the order that items are rendered is controlled by the order of items set in Airship CMS.

 Example markup using related aerostats with the variable name `similar_animals`: